ashrafultusar/assignment-11-clint-code/README.md

 ## Features

 ### Add Job:
-A user can post jobs from this section according to his criteria
+- A user can post jobs from this section according to his criteria

 ### My job:
--User can see all his posted jobs here and can update and delete those posts if he wants
+- User can see all his posted jobs here and can update and delete those posts if he wants

 ### Applied Job:
--The user can now see all the posts on the site including his uploaded posts and sort them into categories as per his convenience
+- The user can now see all the posts on the site including his uploaded posts and sort them into categories as per his convenience